Wood stork: Breeding

-Feeding
+Diet and feeding

 During the dry season, the wood stork eats mostly fish, supplemented by insects.
 During the wet season, on the other hand, fish make up about half the diet, crabs make up about 30%, and insects and frogs make up the rest.
 The wood stork eats larger fish more often than smaller fish, even in some cases where the latter is more abundant.
 It is estimated that an adult wood stork needs about 520 g per day to sustain itself.
 For a whole family, it is estimated that about 200 kg are needed per breeding season.

 The wood stork usually forages in flocks when not breeding, and alone and in small groups when it is breeding.
 In the dry season, the stork generally forages by slowly walking forward with its bill submerged in water while groping for food.
 During the wet season, this method is used about 40% of the time to catch food.
 During this period, foot stirring, where the stork walks very slowly with its bill in the water while pumping its foot up and down before every step, is used about 35% of the time.
 Both these hunting methods are non-visual.

 Because of its non-visual foraging methods, the wood stork requires shallow water and a high density of fish to forage successfully.
 The water that it forages in during the dry season averages about 17 cm in depth, while during the wet season, the water usually is about 10 cm deep.
 In the dry season, this stork prefers to forage in waters with no emergent vegetation, whereas in the wet season, it prefers areas with vegetation emerging between 10 and 20 cm above the surface on average.
 This bird can travel over 80 km to reach foraging sites, lending it access to a wide variety of habitats.

 Both parents feed the chicks by regurgitating food onto the nest floor.
-The chicks are mainly fed fish that are between 2 and 25 cm in length, with the length of the fish, usually increasing as the chicks get older.
+The chicks are mainly fed fish that are between 2 and 25 cm in length, with the length of the fish typically increasing as the chicks get older.
 The amount of food that the chicks get changes over time, with more being fed daily from hatching to about 22 days, when food intake levels off.
 This continues until about 45 days, when food consumption starts to decrease.
 Overall, a chick eats about 16.5 kg before it fledges.